Larisa-Antsifrova/se-school-hw03-testing/README.md

 ### /btcRate - Current BTC to UAH rate information

-Endpoint to provide current rate of BTC to UAH.
+Provides current rate of BTC to UAH.

 - The endpoint is available only for authenticated users.
 - isAuthenticated middleware verifies JWT in Authorization header (Bearer token).